ElseeDiem/elseediem.github.io/guide/desserts/coffee_affogato.md

 The first design is for Coffee alone with one coffee machine.
 Prioritise a second coffee machine blueprint if you're planning to automate it.

-The second design is semi-automatic, preparing full coffee mugs, using those for black coffee and affogato.

-The last design is fully automatic for both black coffee and affogato, and is useful for auto serving as well.

 ![coffee_single.png](</assets/images/guide/desserts/coffee_single.png>)

 The second design is semi-automatic, preparing full coffee mugs, using those for black coffee and affogato.